Honours and Awards

 If yes, read on ……..

-Do you know a Milton Keynes person who is committed to serving their community or who has made significant achievements in public life who could be considered for a national honour?
+Do you know a Milton Keynes person who is committed to serving their community or someone who has made significant achievements in public life who could be considered for a national honour?

 Anybody can nominate, but it is very important this is kept confidential from the candidate.
 You can nominate at any time.
 It can take from 18 months to 2 years for a nomination to be processed.